dylanmilesmsu/4883-Software-Tools/Assignments/A06/windows.md

 download [some other web browser](https://www.mozilla.org/en-US/firefox/new/)

+download [7-Zip](https://www.7-zip.org/) so you can actually open .rar and .7z files

 next go to microsoft website get all the [.NET](https://dotnet.microsoft.com/en-us/download)

 and [VC C++](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) runtimes or else nothing is gonna work right